mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 You can set the log level for individual functions.

-From inside the function itself:
+To set the log level in the function itself: `context.logger.set_logger_level(level="WARN")`

-`context.logger.set_logger_level(level="WARN")`

-From outside the function using an env var:
+To set the log level outside the function, using an env var:

 `func.set_env(name="MLRUN_LOG_LEVEL",value="WARN")`

-This is how to do it for Nuclio:
+To set a log level for a Nuclio function:

 `func.set_config(key="spec.loggerSinks", value=[{"level":"warning"}])`